 Step 7: verifying Nginx

 Everything is set.
 Now we need to check whether Nginx is running properly.
-The easiest way to do that is by entering your server’s public IP address on your browser.
+The easiest way is by entering your server’s public IP address on your browser.

-If you are not sure of what your IP address is, here’s how you can find the server’s IP address.
+If you are unsure of your IP address, here’s how you can find the server’s IP address.

 If you will receive a test failed error message for the nginx.conf file, you might have a problem with the IP address.
-Be default Nginx service listens to IPv4 and IPv6 addresses by default and if your server doesn’t support IPv6 then the test will fail.
+The default Nginx service listens to IPv4 and IPv6 addresses, and the test will fail if your server doesn’t support IPv6.

 The solution is to modify the main Nginx configuration file.
 Open the file using the nano command:

-Find the following part and comment it using a # symbol in front of it:
+Find the following part and comment on it using a # symbol in front of it:

 # listen [::]:80 default_server;